jessepav/lacygoill-wiki-backup/awk/sed.md

     21~

 Here, `//` refers to 1.
-The output contains  only 21, because 12  and 13 have been replaced  with 22 and 23, none of which contains 1.
+The output contains only 21, because 12 and  13 have been replaced by 22 and 23,
+none of which contains 1.

 Here are other examples: